emberjs/data/contributing/setting-up-the-project.md

 Generally test and lint commands can be found in the `"scripts"` section of the root `package.json` manifest.
 Individual packages or test packages have additional commands in the `"scripts"` section of their own `package.json` manifest as well.

 Any command in script can be run using `pnpm` from the directory of that manifest.
-For instance, to run linting from the root: `pnpm lint:js`
+For instance, to run linting from the root: `pnpm lint`

 Github Actions workflows will generally use these same commands.